 Adults: Buying your own chair

-Your OT or physio will have suggestions.
-Potential chairs can often be demonstrated at home by a rep who works for one (or sometimes a number of) supplier(s).
+Your OT will have suggestions.
+Potential chairs can often be demonstrated at home by a rep who works for a supplier.
+Some work for more than one supplier.

 - Will there be a spare cushion to allow for washing and drying when needed?

-- What safety tests have been carried out – on the chair itself and on the chair when travelling in a vehicle?
-If you are going to sit in your wheelchair while travelling in a vehicle, the chair model will need to meet safety ‘crash tested’ standards.
+- What safety tests have been carried out?
+These should be both on the chair and, on the chair when travelling in a vehicle.
+If you are is going to sit in your wheelchair while travelling in a vehicle, the chair model will need to meet safety ‘crash tested’ standards.

-- How long a life should it have – what capacity does it have to change with you – for example if your weight or posture needs change? (e.g. some have bases that can take different sized seats)?
+- How long a life should it have?
+What capacity does it have to change with you.
+For example if your weight or posture needs change?

 - How fast will it go?
 In the UK, wheelchairs are put in a class depending on their speed.
 Check out the current safety rules for using your wheelchair on the pavement and road.